xenocrat/HTTPHeader/README.md

 * _$string_

-  A string containing one or more headers, or a complete HTTP request.
+  A string containing one or more headers, or a complete HTTP message.

 #### Return Values